 Like many destinations these days, Cusco has kept up with the ever-growing cafe culture, and with Peruvian-grown coffee being a huge deal there, it’s worth exploring.

 You could stick to the huge Starbucks bordering the Plaza de Armas for your morning coffee, and it’s admittedly a very charming shop.
 If you’re interested in trying the local coffee, though, there’s no shortage of craft cafes.

-The neighborhood of San Blas, which has an artsy-bohemian flair, is home to a handful of Cusco’s best coffee spots.
+The neighbourhood of San Blas, which has an artsy-bohemian flair, is home to a handful of Cusco’s best coffee spots.
 Try L’Atelier, with its windows overlooking a typical Cusco alleyway.
 If you’re still craving more afterwards, not to worry — you’ll find a new cafe around pretty much every corner.

 8. The Markets